 - The primary purpose of assessment and evaluation is to improve student learning. - A detailed description of the assessment and evaluation process for each course will be clearly communicated to each student, early in the semester. - Assessment and evaluation will be based on the provincial curriculum expectations and the achievement levels outlined in curriculum policy documents. - 4.
 Assessment is the process of gathering information from a variety of sources including assignments, demonstrations, projects, performances and tests.
 As part of assessment, teachers provide students with descriptive feedback that guides their efforts toward improvement. - 5.
 Evaluation refers to the process of judging the quality of student work on the basis of established criteria. - 6.
 Evaluation should reflect each student's most consistent level of achievement. - 7.
 Seventy percent (70%) of the final marks in grades 9, 10, 11 and 12 will be based on assessments and evaluations conducted throughout the course.
 Thirty percent (30%) of the final grade will be based on a final evaluation in the form of an examination, performance, essay and/or other method of evaluation suitable to the course content. - 8.
 Assessment and evaluation of student achievement also provides teachers with an opportunity to think critically about their methods of instruction and the overall effectiveness of their program.
-This in turn provides improved opportunities for student learning. - Interim reports will be distributed approximately six weeks into the course.
+This in turn provides improved opportunities for student learning. - 9.
+Interim reports will be distributed approximately six weeks into the course.
 Midsemester reports will be issued at the mid-point of each semester and will provide an indication of progress to that date.
+Another interim report will be distributed approximately three quarters of the way through the course.
 Semester end reports will indicate the final grade.